gaehlerm/SoftwareEngineering/README.md

 A common question is "what to test?".
 A very simple answer is: everything.
 This is certainly a correct answer, though you cannot always test everything equally extensively.
 Instead, at google they came up with the Beyonce rule.
 [Software Engineering at google] She sings in her song "If you like it then you should have put a ~~ring~~ *test* on it."

-## Untestable behavior
+## Not Automatable Tests

 As software engineers, we want to automate everything, tests included.
 However, this is not always possible.
 There are still things that we can barely automate.
 One example are image processing algorithms.
 How much can you compress an image such that it still looks good?
 This is very hard to tell with an automated test and is better judged by humans.
 Also if you run some complex simulation, like the aerodynamics of an airplane, you cannot write a test to check that your simulation yields the correct result.
 Simply because you don't know the correct result.
 You can only judge from your experience that the result makes sense.
 There are still things that are better tested by humans than computers.

 # 12. Types of tests

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
 Though for the sake of simplicity I'd like to reduce it to only 3 different types.
 Please note that the distinction between the different types of tests is not always clear.
 There are some tests that are a mixture of two different types.
 But in general, the following 3 categories are sufficient.
-1. Unit tests test the behavior of individual functions and classes.
+1. Unit tests test the behavior of individual functions, classes and modules.
-2. Integration tests test the components (libraries, modules) and the interaction between them.
+2. Integration tests test interaction between the modules.
-3. Acceptance tests test the behavior of the complete software.
+3. Functional tests test the behavior of the complete software.

 As we will see, each of these categories has its own right of existance as they each cover different parts of the code.
 They are all important and should be used in combination.
 There are also other types of tests and some of them we will go into more details later on, while others we just ignore.
 Also the naming of the different types of tests is not standardized.
 There are different names for the same type of test.
-For example acceptance tests are also called end-to-end (E2E) tests.
+For example functional tests are also called end-to-end (E2E) or acceptance tests.

 The small unit tests are the foundation of the testing infrastructure.
 They can be executed quickly.
 Meanwhile going towards bigger tests, they take longer to execute and are testing the interaction of components, rather than individual components themselves.
 Thus bigger tests are more likely to find bugs, but at the same time they are not appropriate for locating them.

-Bigger tests might also be written in a different programming language than the underlying code.
-I wrote acceptance tests of some C++ software in python as it was easier to process the resulting text files.
+Functional tests can also be written in a different programming language than the underlying code.
+They depend for example on the API that might be written in a different language.
+I wrote functional tests of some C++ software in python as it was easier to process the resulting text files.

 ## Unit tests

-A lot of programmers work as follows.
-They write a function and then they have to figure out if it works correctly.
-In order to do so, they use print statements.
+First we have to figure out, why unit tests are acutally needed.
+A lot of programmers work as follows: They write a function and then they have to figure out if it works correctly.
+In order to do so, they use print statements or use the debugger.
 They run the code and check if the results are correct.
 Let's look at the following example.

 ```Py
 def square(x):